 In 2-3 weeks, you’ll have another appointment to get the permanent crown.
 Your dentist removes the temporary crown and uses local anesthetic to numb your mouth.
 Then, he carefully places the permanent crown on your tooth and cements it in place.

 Crowns typically last 5-15 years.
 To extend the life of your crown, it’s important to practice adequate dental hygiene and minimize wear and tear.
 You should avoid grinding, chewing hard substances, and biting your nails to prolong the life of your crowns.

-Because placing crowns is one of their most commonly requested services, Dr. Kim and Dr. Pham have become well-practiced in the process.
+Because placing crowns is one of their most commonly requested services, Dr. Kim has become well-practiced in the process.
 If you need a crown for one or more of your teeth, call the experts at Downey Smile Center.